zakariya879/codewars-problem-solving/level_1/72_Exclamation marks series #11 Replace all vowel to exclamation mark in the sentence/README.md

-# Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence
+# <8 kyu> Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence

 ## Instructions